Elijah5399/AngelHack/README.md

 Current issues:

-1a.
-Display fire or dimmed fire depending on whether the user has liked the comment

-1b.
-Format time properly

-1c.
-Implement sorting of comments
+1. Implement sorting of comments

 2. COME UP WITH CONTENT!!!!